 Traditional universal banking — a model in which traditional banks create a digital bank solution (providing all or individual services).
 This is usually made to improve customer service for clients who prefer using the Internet or don’t have the time to be physically present in the bank.

-5. Rules and regulations: how to create a bank legally?
+5. Rules and regulations: how to create an online bank legally?

 Financial services are tied on legislation.
 Therefore, you need to study the laws pertaining to banking and digital solutions in your country or the region you will distribute them in.
 Maybe even consult a lawyer before you build a virtual bank.
 Here are some things to read up on considering when you make a bank in the digital environment: